 Given the ever-present threat of cyberattacks, it is crucial for business owners to make website security a top priority.
 Although the question of how to make a website secure might sound complex, it’s not as hard as it seems.
 In fact, just taking a few simple steps can greatly improve your website security.
 If you’re a business owner, read on to learn about how you can secure your company website.

-Author: SiteLock Page 1 of 25
+Author: SiteLock Page 1 of 27

-We are excited to announce that SiteLock® INFINITY™ was recently recognized as a winner of the 2019 Cloud Computing Excellence Product of the Year Award by TMC’s Cloud Computing Magazine.
+We are excited to announce that SiteLock® INFINITY™ has been recognized as a winner of the 2020 Cloud Computing Excellence Product of the Year Award by TMC’s Cloud Computing Magazine for the second year in a row!
 The Cloud Computing Product of the Year Award honors companies with the most innovative, useful, and beneficial cloud products and services that have been available to deploy within the past year.

 In the age of data, with organizations creating trillions of gigabytes of new information each year, it’s easy to think of cybersecurity as a mere synonym for “data protection.”
 But cybersecurity is so much more.
 By shielding companies’ data and systems from organized criminal attacks, cybersecurity programs also protect businesses from operational interruptions, financial losses, legal penalties, and the destruction of customer trust.